Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align*}

-Capture relationships among multiple variables
+Capturing relationships between multiple variables

-Table 2 below is a generalization of Table 1 and shows the results of measuring $n$ pieces of data.
-For example, at the $i$-th data point, the objective variable $y^{(i)}$ is related to the explanatory variable pair $x_1^{(i)}, x_2^{(i)}, \dots, x_p^{(i)}$.
+Table 2 below is a generalization of Table 1, showing the results of measuring $n$ data points.
+For example, in the $i$-th data point, the target variable $y^{(i)}$ is related to the set of explanatory variables $x_1^{(i)}, x_2^{(i)}, \dots, x_p^{(i)}$.

 \begin{align*}